 Ambien

 Ambien, also known as zolpidem, treats insomnia by slowing down brain activity so that you can fall asleep.
 Ambien is usually given in pill form, but oral sprays and sublingual tablets are available.
-Misuse of Ambien occurs when you take medicine in any other way than prescribed, like splitting or crushing the tablet or injecting the liquid.
+Misuse of Ambien occurs when you take the medicine in any other way than prescribed, like splitting or crushing the tablet or injecting the liquid.
 Taking more than the prescription for these Schedule 4 narcotics can lead to overdose.
-Short-term harmful effects of Ambien include:11
+Short-term harmful effects of Ambien include:

 - Sleepiness or extreme fatigue